Learning Support Unit: Autism

 Staff work with families and other professionals to create ILPs.
 Literacy and numeracy goals are aligned with the Australian Curriculum accessed at the student’s point of need.

-- Social competence (reciprical interactions, sharing, turn taking, joint play, emotions, cooperation)
+- Social skills (reciprocal interactions, sharing, turn taking, playing with others, emotional learning, cooperation)

 - Transitioning from small group to large group settings

 Each student works to an individualised timetable that is catered to their needs outlined in their ILP.
 This provides students with a predictable routine allowing for optimal learning to take place.
 This format can assist in the minimisation of anxiety associated with learning and structures.
 All learning is focused on the goals jointly constructed by teaching staff and families.

 Students have the opportunity to develop their skills in a structured and safe environment, taking their learning from small to large group settings.
 Students have opportunities to learn social skills in the LSUA and with appropriate supports in place, transfer this learning into the broader community.
 This assists with the mastery of everyday skills, for example greetings and farewells.